jsenv/core/docs/exploring/readme.md

 ## Files compilation

-As explained in [Browser support](#Browser-support) jsenv exploring server might use source files directly.
+As explained in [Browser support](#Browser-support) jsenv dev server might use source files directly.
 The files compilation section informs you if files are compiled and allows you to switch between source files and compiled files.

 | Compiled? | Screenshot                                                         |
 | --------- | ------------------------------------------------------------------ |